hiyadagli/-bank-customer-churn-analysis/README.md

 The final project deliverable will include an interactive Tableau dashboard for stakeholder use, summarizing:

-- Churn rates by country, gender, and tenure
+- Churn rates by country, gender and tenure
 - KPI cards and filters
 - Actionable churn driver visualizations